Suzanne Mercer

 Suzanne Mercer (born c.1946) was a British screenwriter who wrote a number of films for Stanley A. Long.
 She is best known for writing Groupie Girl (1970), based on her own personal experience.

 Biography

-Mercer grew up in Newcastle and was married to member of the band Juicy Lucy.
+Mercer grew up in Newcastle and was married to a member of the band Juicy Lucy.
 In a 1977 interview she said "In my view, no woman need be oppressed or repressed.
 I’m a chick, married for seven years, and I lead an independent life.
 I work in a very tough business."